Halfway to I2K 2025

 What do I need to do to prepare?

 This will depend on the tutorial in question!
-The tutorial presenter should indicate this in the information when they post their tutorial.
+The tutorial presenter should indicate this in the information when they post their tutorial, but most will not assume specific preparations.

 When will the tutorial for [my favorite tool] be held?